AneekRahman/lazload/README.md

 There are multiple premade image/video reveal animations after the image/video is loaded.
 More will be added soon.
 (Please show your support!)

 You can set your own animations if you want as well.
-Just set the `identifier: '.any-class-you-like'` and use the `onContentLoaded: function(url){}` callback to perform any action/animation on that element
+Just set the `identifier: '.any-class-you-like'` and use the `onContentLoaded: function(element, url){}` callback to perform any action/animation on that element

 <p style="color: rgba(0,0,0,0.4)">Also help the development by reporting any bugs.
 Feel free to contribute to this project.
 Thanks ❤</p>